Reading Time: 5 minutes

-A “mobile friendly” website is one that adapts its layout and functionality to suit being viewed and interacted with on mobile devices, i.e. smartphones and tablets.
+A “mobile-friendly” website is one that adapts its layout and functionality to suit being viewed and interacted with on mobile devices, i.e. smartphones and tablets.

-This is different to just a smaller version of your website displaying on a mobile device.
+This is different from just a smaller version of your website displaying on a mobile device.
 Yes, it still displays on the device, and can be used, but it is more difficult, as buttons and links are small, text is small and difficult to read etc.

 For example, the Scout website is optimised for mobile devices (also known as “mobile responsive” in that it responds to suit the device it is viewed on).
 If you view it on a desktop or laptop computer, it looks like this: